 Can you write a whodunit in six words?

-There are short stories.
-Then there are really short stories of only six words.
-Writers who can boil down a mystery into a half-dozen words are encouraged to enter the fifth annual Six-Word Mystery Contest sponsored by the Rocky Mountain Chapter of Mystery Writers of America (RMMWA).
+A mystery in six words?
+Now that’s a really short story.
+Six-word short stories have joined the literary canon since the 1920s, a tradition begun by Ernest Hemingway.
+Writers who can boil down a mystery into a half-dozen words are encouraged to enter the sixth annual Six-Word Mystery Contest sponsored by the Rocky Mountain Chapter of Mystery Writers of America (RMMWA).

-The contest opens September 1, 2021 with instructions posted here at www.rmmwa.org.
-Entries must be received by midnight, Oct.
-8, 2021, MST.
+The contest opens September 1, 2022, and entries must be posted here at www.RMMWA.org by midnight, Oct.
+8, 2022, MDT.
 Six-word “whodunits” can be entered in one or all five of the following categories: Hard Boiled or Noir; Cozy Mystery; Thriller Mystery; Police Procedural Mystery; and/or a mystery with Romance or Lust.
 The Six-Word Mystery Contest is open to all adults 18 and over.
 No residency requirements.

-Last year’s overall winning entry from the romance/lust category was written by Sue Hinkin: “Smooth talking lothario found tongue tied.”
+Last year’s overall winning entry—”He gaslighted her.
+She candlesticked him.”—was penned by Jean Garrison of Florida.
 Another previous contestant, Kathleen O’Brien, said her entry landed her a literary agent.

-This year’s esteemed judges include Alfred Hitchcock’s Mystery Magazine Editor Linda Landrigan; New York Timesbest-selling author Anne Hillerman; award-winning author, lawyer and activist Manuel Ramos; literary agent Terrie Wolf, owner of AKA Literary Management; and John Charles of the Poisoned Pen Bookstore in Scottsdale, AZ.
+This year’s esteemed judges include Alfred Hitchcock’s Mystery Magazine Editor Linda Landrigan; New York Times best-selling author Anne Hillerman; award-winning author, lawyer and activist Manuel Ramos;literary agent Terrie Wolf, owner of AKA Literary Management; and John Charles of The Poisoned Pen Bookstore in Scottsdale, Arizona.

 The contest entry fee is $6 for one entry (just $1 per word); or $10 to enter six-word mysteries in all five categories.
 The grand prize winner will receive $100 in cold, hard cash.
 Winners in all other categories will receive $25 gift certificates, and all winners and finalists will be featured in Alfred Hitchcock’s Mystery Magazine, on our RMMWA website, and in our popular monthly newsletter, Deadlines.

-Participants will be invited to the chapter’s annual Mystery & Mistletoe Holiday Party, which will be held live and on Zoom in December.
+Participants will be invited to the chapter’s annual Mystery & Mistletoe Holiday Party in December which will be held live and on Zoom.

 According to legend, the first six-word novel was born in the 1920s when Ernest Hemingway at New York’s Algonquin Hotel or Luchow’s restaurant (depending on whom you ask) won a $10 bet by writing a six-word story.
 His dark and dramatic submission was: “For sale: Baby shoes.
 Never worn.”
 Urban legend or no, memorable, heart-breaking, and sublime six-word stories have been penned ever since.